weblab-staff/website/README.md

 ## deploying code

-to deploy to the web.lab athena locally (no need to ssh manually!)
+to deploy to the web.lab athena locker (no need to ssh manually!)

 - clone the repo locally
 - to rebuild/update all files on the website, run `./deploy`